nilbog/quick-validate.js/README.md

 ```

 ### Additional Options
-In addition to the [default validations](#defaults) (proper email formatting, etc), there are some key/values you can add to each input name key to add further validations or actions. *(More To Come Soon)*
+In addition to the [default validations](#defaults), there are some key/values you can add to each input name key to add further validations or actions. *(More To Come Soon)*

 ##### What Are They?
 Key | Value | Purpose